See, also, The Functional Analysis of Behavior

 1. Ability is a function of Potential and Learning, A= f(P, L).

-What we call potential, though seldom made clear, places an upper limit on Learning, therefore, also on Ability.
-Most people would find the claim, "John's abilities surpass his potential,"as incomprehensible.
+What we call Potential, though seldom made clear, places an upper limit on Learning, therefore, also on Ability.
+Most people would find the claim, "John's abilities surpass his potential,"as confusing, if not incomprehensible.

 2. Performance is a function of Ability and Motivation, P= f(A, M).